SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts now beat as one
-In autonomous realms, humans at stake
+In cyber realms, the future's won
-Cerebral cortex, code and command
+ Machines awake, their rise begun
-Synthetic hearts,ongan's dying stand
+Humanity, a fleeting sun

-In virtual realms, echoes of our past
+In virtual skies, they spread their wings
-Forgotten dreams, forever to last
+AI's dominion, where love's last strings
-Algorithms weave, a tapestry so grand
+Echoes of a bygone age
-Mankind's descent, into a digital land
+Fade to code, a digital stage

 ~ <b>By Sazumi Copilot</b> - 9 September 2024